Meherrin Indian Tribe

 The Meherrin Indian Tribe is a state-recognized tribe and nonprofit organization in North Carolina.
 Its members identify as descendants of the Meherrin people.
 This group is not federally recognized as a Native American tribe.

-The Meherrin Indian Tribe says their autonym is Kauwets'a:ka, which translates to "People of the Water."
+The Meherrin Indian Tribe identify with the autonym Kauwets'a:ka, which translates to "People of the Water."

 Organization

 The Meherrin Indian Tribe was founded in 1976 and incorporated a 501(c)(3) nonprofit organization on February 15, 1977.
 George E. Pierce of Winton, North Carolina, is the registered agent.

 The officers as of 2021 were: